smherwig/phoenix-nginx-eval/README.md

 The edge server multiplexes multiple websites on a single instance of NGINX.

-Package the NGINX webserver
+Package the NGINX webserver:

 ```
 cd ~/nginx-eval
 make multi-tenant/share-nginx/linux-cache-nomodsec-release_nonsm
 ```

+Go to the package directory:

 ```
 cd pkg/multi-tenant/share-nginx/linux-cache-nomodsec-release_nonsm
 ls
-0 1 2 3 4 5 6 7
+0 1 2 3 4 5
 ```

 The directory `0` multiplexes a single website, the directory `1` multiplexes